 Family Zion Hiking Weekend – REI Signature Camping

-Our Zion Hiking Weekend trip has been carefully designed to offer the ideal hiking and camping weekend.
-Experience the grand scale of the colorful canyons and the world-renowned Narrows.
+Zion is a stupendous destination for a hiking and camping weekend, and our trip brings this location to life for the whole family.
+Experience the grand scale of colorful canyons and the world-renowned Narrows.
 Whether you're new to camping or simply looking for the next level of comfort and style, our private REI Signature Camping at Zion National Park features the best camping amenities, service, and outstanding access to the great hikes and sights.
 This is an epic outdoor adventure as only REI can provide.

 Kids get an REI day pack — Kids traveling on our Family Adventures will receive an REI day pack for their adventure!
 Kids age 8-17 will receive the REI Flash 18 Pack (while quantities last, colors may vary).